Hebrews 10:32-39

 <> Hope gives us superior courage (Rom.
 5:3-4).

-Jesus told His disciples they will preserve their souls only by steadfast endurance (Lk.
+Jesus told His disciples they will preserve their souls only through steadfast endurance (Lk.
 21:19).
 The patience of the saints is exemplified by those who keep the commandments of God and the faith of Jesus Christ (Rev. 14:12).
 We must allow patience to complete her perfect work within us (Jas.
 1:4).

 vv.
 37-38